 - Published: Wednesday, 18 March 2020 22:54

-Many credit Carl Sagan's unique vision of space exploration as the source behind the award-winning 1980 television series "Cosmos: A Personal Voyage," but the producer of Nat Geo's revival of the beloved show, "Cosmos: Possible Worlds" says Ann Druyan, Sagan's widow is the brains behind both shows.
-CineMovie sat down with "Cosmos" creator, writer, director and executive producer Druyan and her partner Brannon Braga to talk about the show's second season on Nat Geo and Sagan's legacy.
+Many credit Carl Sagan's unique vision of space exploration as the source behind the award-winning 1980 television series "Cosmos: A Personal Voyage," but the producer of Nat Geo's revival of the beloved show, "Cosmos: Possible Worlds" says Ann Druyan, Sagan's widow, is the brains behind both shows.
+CineMovie sat down with "Cosmos" creator, writer, director and executive producer Druyan and her producing partner Brannon Braga to talk about the show's second season on Nat Geo show and Sagan's legacy.

 CM: Do we have somebody today like a Carl Sagan who's a wealth of knowledge, theories and possibilities.
 Is there someone who is equivalent to him?